 Approximately 50% of us make a New Year's resolution, but most of us give up on it by February.

-This time last year, I posted a YouTube video with thoughts on how to make better resolutions to beat the odds.
-This year, I’m suggesting you bypass resolutions altogether.
-Here’s why:
+In 2015, I posted a YouTube video with thoughts on how to improve the odds with better resolutions.
+This year, I'm suggesting you bypass resolutions altogether.
+Here's why:

 No wonder only 8% of us achieve our annual resolutions!